wollanup/1tab-chrome-extension/README.md

 Here are some features planned for future releases:
 - Publish the extension on the Chrome Web Store
-- Allow users to whitelist or blacklist specific URLs or domains
+- Allow users to exclude specific URLs or domains
 - Provide a better debug/log interface for troubleshooting
 - Support for other browsers (Firefox ?)